2024 Insights: The Power of Parking Business Intelligence and Analytics

 Valuable Data for Your Parking Operation

-• Maintenance Schedules: Systematically collecting data related to the condition of parking facilities, alongside comprehensive maintenance and repair histories, empowers parking owners to schedule preventive maintenance activities, identify areas in need of repair, and enhance the safety of their facilities.
+• Maintenance Schedules: Systematically collecting data related to the condition of parking facilities, alongside comprehensive maintenance and repair histories, empowers parking owners and managers to schedule preventive maintenance activities, identify areas in need of repair, and enhance the safety of their facilities.

 References